-When in 1964, Jerry Bock and Sheldon Harnick envisioned their musical play based on the short stories about Tevye, the milkman, by Yiddish writer Sholom Aleichem; they had no idea that an all-female cast at a Roman Catholic Girls High School would have the chance of performing it on our stage!
+When Jerry Bock and Sheldon Harnick envisioned their musical play in 1964, they had no idea that an all-female cast a Catholic Girls High School would perform it on stage.
 What an accomplishment!
 Bravo/a!

 Like most musicals in those days, there were rehearsal and tryouts in Detroit and Washington, D.C.
 Bock and Harnick composed a total of fifty songs for Fiddler, but only one-third of them made it into the play.
 Joe Stein’s script had five versions.

 Harold Prince, the show’s producer, commented that Jerome Robbins, the director/choreographer, did not like the show’s opening number.
 Initially, they had a song with the title “We’ve Never Missed a Sabbath Yet” about the goings-on in Anatevka with lyrics that referenced the plucking of chickens and the baking of Challah bread.
 This song did not immediately give definition to play.

 Here’s the interesting detail.
 Again and again, during writing sessions, Robbins kept asking what is this show was about?
 After many tries, Sheldon Harnick answered, “It’s about tradition.”
 Robbins replied, “That’s it!
 Write that,” and so they did.